-Goodwill and intangible assets are tested for impairment annually or whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
-Examples of events or changes in circumstances indicating that the carrying value of goodwill may not be recoverable could include a significant adverse change in legal factors or in the business climate, an adverse action or assessment by a regulator, unanticipated competition, loss of key contracts, customer relationships, or personnel that affect current and future operating cash flows of the reporting unit.
+Goodwill is tested for impairment annually or whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
+Examples of events or changes in circumstances indicating that the carrying value of goodwill may not be recoverable could include a significant adverse change in legal factors or in the business climate, an adverse action or assessment by a regulator, unanticipated competition, loss of key contracts, significant decrease in the Company's stock price, customer relationships, or personnel that affect current and future operating cash flows of the reporting unit.
+Intangible assets with finite lives are assessed for impairment whenever events or changes in circumstances indicate that the carrying value may not be recoverable at the asset group level.
 Any future impairment of goodwill or other intangible assets would have a negative impact on our profitability and financial results.